opendocsg/opendoc-supreme-court-judgements/2019_SGCA_14/report.md

 #### Mr Thio’s evidence

 78     Mr Thio made no mention of the Shanghai Ossen offer in his expert report.
 This was probably understandable given that his valuation approach was on a net assets basis.
 Under cross-examination, he explained that while he was aware of the Shanghai Ossen offer when he prepared his valuation, he had been instructed that the offer had lapsed, and was thus not provided with the documents in relation to the offer.
-On that basis, he opined that it had no relevance to his valuation.[\[note: 42\]](#Ftn_42)
+On that basis, he opined that it had no relevance to his valuation.[^42]

 79     When queried by the Judge on how he would regard offers in the market, such as the Shanghai Ossen offer, Mr Thio explained that it would involve a different type of valuation approach – he would be valuing the company based on the additional information of the investor, such as the synergies, contacts, or know-how that such an investor might bring in.
 Due to such considerations, the value of the company may be significantly higher to that investor.
-If, however, one is purely valuing the company, then it is the value of the company as it is that has to be assessed, and assumptions cannot be made on the basis of a _particular_ investor coming in.[\[note: 43\]](#Ftn_43)
+If, however, one is purely valuing the company, then it is the value of the company as it is that has to be assessed, and assumptions cannot be made on the basis of a _particular_ investor coming in.[^43]

 80     He also explained that he had understood that the offer was subject to certain terms and conditions.
 He was also instructed that Shanghai Ossen had not been given any numbers to view when they made the offer of $50m.
-Therefore, in his view, the $50m figure could eventually be significantly higher or lower.[\[note: 44\]](#Ftn_44)
+Therefore, in his view, the $50m figure could eventually be significantly higher or lower.[^44]

 81     Finally, following questions posed by the Judge, Mr Thio accepted that if it is an existing offer backed by a Memorandum of Understanding with _concrete terms_, he may consider that in his valuation.
 However, he did not say _how_ he would consider such an offer for the purposes of his valuation.
-Nor was he asked to clarify or elaborate by counsel for Mr Abhilash at the trial.[\[note: 45\]](#Ftn_45)
+Nor was he asked to clarify or elaborate by counsel for Mr Abhilash at the trial.[^45]

 #### Mr Rao’s evidence

 82     Mr Rao similarly made no mention of the Shanghai Ossen offer in his expert report.
-In fact, at the trial, Mr Rao confirmed that his valuation of JCSV did not take into account the Shanghai Ossen offer.[\[note: 46\]](#Ftn_46) It is immediately apparent that this is in stark contrast to Mr Abhilash’s case on appeal.
+In fact, at the trial, Mr Rao confirmed that his valuation of JCSV did not take into account the Shanghai Ossen offer.[^46] It is immediately apparent that this is in stark contrast to Mr Abhilash’s case on appeal.

 83     When both experts were giving their concurrent evidence, Mr Rao provided his views on how he would view an offer to acquire JCSV.
 He explained that there was a crucial distinction to be made between the _market value_ of a company, and its _investment value_.
 In particular, he used the example of a company which has been awarded a massive contract.
 However, if such a company lacks the capacity to deliver on that contract, it would hit a ceiling in terms of its market value.
 That is where investment value comes in.
 An investor who is able bring in capital and increase the company’s capacity to deliver on the contract would then be able to reap greater value from that same company.
-This latter value is what he terms as an “investment value”, and exists only from the perspective of that investor.[\[note: 47\]](#Ftn_47)
+This latter value is what he terms as an “investment value”, and exists only from the perspective of that investor.[^47]

 84     With this understanding of investment value and market value, Mr Rao added that it follows that no buyer would ever transact at investment value.
 Such a transaction would mean that the buyer is left with no gains.
 The flipside of this is that, in general, transactions are entered into at a “premium to market value”.
 This is because the investment value is usually much higher than market value.
 A buyer or investor would typically apply a discount from the investment value as a buffer for its own gains.
-In his view therefore, offers made by potential investors or buyers are not made on a “market value basis”.[\[note: 48\]](#Ftn_48) In other words, Mr Rao was implying that the Shanghai Ossen offer was not representative of the “market value” of the JCSV.
+In his view therefore, offers made by potential investors or buyers are not made on a “market value basis”.[^48] In other words, Mr Rao was implying that the Shanghai Ossen offer was not representative of the “market value” of the JCSV.

 85     We note that despite the fact that the thrust of Mr Rao’s evidence was that an offer by a third-party would be closer to a valuation of a company on an investment value basis rather than on a market value basis, counsel for Mr Abhilash at the trial below did not seek any clarification from Mr Rao on his evidence.
 Consequently, the state of the evidence, it seems to us, is that Mr Rao did not ascribe any weight to the Shanghai Ossen offer for the purposes of determining the fair _market value_ of JCSV.
 In his view, the figure of $50m would be a premium to JCSV’s market value (or a discount from its investment value).
 However, Mr Rao did not offer any explanation as to _how much_ of a premium (or discount as the case may be) was factored into the offer by Shanghai Ossen.
 It may well be that this information only resides with Shanghai Ossen.
 Nonetheless, it remains a fact that we have no basis to arrive at a suitable discount.